Are you a business owner or entrepreneur who wants to ensure your company's financial stability?

 Interpretation & Analysis

-On the other hand, if it is decreasing over time, this could be a warning flag to potential investors that this trend may continue and would provide uncertainty over the future capabilities of ZYX Company in covering its future obligations.
+This would provide uncertainty over the future capabilities of ZYX Company in covering its future obligations.

 Cautions & Further Explanation